 Living in a strata community means that most issues are solved by the owners’ corporation.
 They are responsible for any issues that arise within the strata scheme(s).
-Although a straightforward concept, matters can become complicated especially when the issue of paying for repairs is live.
+Although a straightforward concept, matters can become complicated, especially when the issue of paying for repairs is live.
 It is sometimes difficult to tell who is responsible.
-Is it the private lot owner or the owners’ corporation?
+Is it the private lot owner, the owners’ corporation, or the Strata Management?
 Plumbing issues within a strata scheme are definitely a grey area.

 To understand the boundaries when it comes to repairs and maintenance issues within a strata scheme, it is vital that you understand what constitutes common property, limited common property, and strata lots.